rambasnet/DevEnvSetup/README.md

 ## Windows 10

-If you're running Windows 10, follow the instructions in this section.
-Windows instructions use WSL Ubuntu Bash Terminal to install Linux-based tool chains.
+If you're running Windows, follow the instructions on in [README](Windows/README.md) in Windows folder

-NOTE: Certain tool chains may not work with WSL.
-So, it's highly recommended that you first install Ubuntu Linux Virtual Machine (VM) and follow the instruction for Linux development environment setup.
-In order to run VM smoothly, your system must have atleast 8 GB RAM and 4 cores so you can allocate half of the resources (4GB RAM and 2 cores -- ideal amount) to your VM.
-Alternativley, you can format and install Ubuntu Linux as the host Operating System especially if your system doesn't have adequate resources.

-- see this [README](Windows/README.md) in Windows folder

 ## Mac

-If you're running Mac, follow the instructions on this [README](Mac/README.md) in Mac folder.
+If you're running Mac, follow the instructions in this [README](Mac/README.md) in Mac folder.

 ## Virtual Box and Ubuntu Linux VM

-- follow the instructions [here](https://docs.google.com/document/d/1kmjY_8B1UuRr4IMsJefEGnq92zuq7Y9UJCvUJeIj94A/edit?usp=sharing) to install Ubuntu virtual machine using virtual box
+- If you want to install Ubuntu virtual machine as a VM in Virtual Box, follow the instructions [here](https://docs.google.com/document/d/1kmjY_8B1UuRr4IMsJefEGnq92zuq7Y9UJCvUJeIj94A/edit?usp=sharing)

 ## Ubuntu Linux